Spread of COVID-19 in BulgariaCurrent incidence in the week ending 05/28/2023: 8.7 new infections per 100,000 population

 Weight and size

-|Body height||178 cm||165 cm|
+|Body height||173 cm||164 cm|

 |HIV / Aids||0.01%||0.03%|

-* The number of people with diabetes refers only to residents aged 20 to 79 years.
+* The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

-* DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.
+* DTP is a combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

-In Bulgaria, 37.0% of all over 15-year-olds are still smokers.
+In Bulgaria, 39.0 percent of all over 15-year-olds are still smokers.

-Medical suppliesThe medical care provided by doctors and hospitals in Bulgaria is above average and even exceeds the average achieved in the EU countries.
-The country provides 6.8 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+Medical suppliesThe medical care provided by doctors and hospitals in Bulgaria is above average and also exceeds the average achieved in the EU countries.
+The country provides 7.5 hospital beds per 1,000 inhabitants.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.